Become an HOA (Homeowner Association) Guru

 Yes, because Spaces may need to get in touch with your tenant from time to time, especially in an emergency situation.
 Please keep tenant records and lease information updated here so we may best serve your needs.

-Associations to manage common areas of the property, manage community associations and property interests of owners, provide services for owners, and develop a sense of community through social activities and / or amenities.
+Associations manage common areas of the property, manage community associations and property interests of owners, provide services for owners, and develop a sense of community through social activities and/or amenities.

-The Management Company works at the direction of the Board of Directors, and performs the day-to-day business of the community.
+The Management Company works at the direction of the Board of Directors and performs the community’s day-to-day business.
 This includes overseeing community funds, assisting homeowners with information and service requests, and touring the community to ensure CC&R compliance.